scalessio/CrowdSpectrumizer/README.md

 # A Framework for Spectrum Classification using Crowdsensing Platforms
 The repository contains the code and data of the paper "A Framework for Spectrum Classification using Crowdsensing Platforms" by
 A. Scalingi, D. Giustiniano, R. Calvo-Palomino, N. Apostolakis and G. Bovet.
+Please cite the paper if you plan to use it in your publication.

 ## Abstract
 We propose a framework that relies solely on Power Spectrum Density (PSD) data collected by low-cost RTL-SDR receivers.